 This sculpture is by Dr Peter J. Gordon.
-It is one of a series of artworks for DSMworks: http://www.dsmworks.com/
+It is a contribution artworks for DSMworks:

 The Ageing Stone represents more than just DSM-IV-TR diagnosis of ‘294.1x Dementia of an Alzheimer’s Type.’